shensquared/drake/ros/drake_cars_examples/README.md

 Demo 2: Five Cars on a Plane
 ================================

-To run this demo, open six termainals.
+To run this demo, open six terminals.
 In the first terminal, execute the following command to launch Drake and RViz.
 The simulation runs in Drake while RViz serves as the visualizer.